How To Create Training Modules: A Step-by-step Guide

 After setting the goals, pay attention to your team.
 Check their skills and compare them with goals.
 It will determine your requirements for upskilling.
 It also will help with the type and form of training.

 Every step of your future training course should be tailored to the previous two actions: your plans and the peculiarities of your team.
 The general recommendation is to choose the format of content convenient for your team.
-As an example of the training module, you may record a video presentation for your sales team, preparing them for in-person training.
+As an example of the training module, you may record a video presentation for your sales team, preparing them for in-person training, and then run a series of online quizzes.

 4. Create a learning course